drorlab/pensa/README.md

 Trajectories are processed and written using [MDAnalysis](https://www.mdanalysis.org/).
 Plots are generated using [Matplotlib](https://matplotlib.org/).

 ## Documentation
-You can find our documentation pages [here](https://pensa.readthedocs.io/en/latest/).
-While the API documentation is complete, the intro pages are still under construction.
+PENSA's documentation pages are [here](https://pensa.readthedocs.io/en/latest/).
-Please refer to the [tutorial](https://github.com/drorlab/pensa/tree/master/tutorial) and the installation instructions below.
+You can also refer to the [tutorial](https://github.com/drorlab/pensa/tree/master/tutorial) and the installation instructions below.

 #### Demo on Google Colab
 We demonstrate how to use the PENSA library in an interactive and animated example on Google Colab, where we use freely available simulations of a mu-Opioid Receptor from GPCRmd.